Shara2922/Python_Class/README.md

 Indentation Error:
  Indentation error occurs when the number of space at the begining of a block is not equal to the number of space assigned at the end.
 This is root caused of the Indentation error.

-      f height >= 120
+      if height >= 120
-      rint("You can ride the rollercoaster")
+      print("You can ride the rollercoaster")
-      lse:
+      else:
-      rint("Sorry you have to grow taller to ride the rollercoaster")
+      print("Sorry you have to grow taller to ride the rollercoaster")

       Output: Indentation error.